 - Get yourself noticed: Create opportunities for yourself by entering course-related competitions, doing internships, volunteering, getting involved in student organisations and the like.
 As well as providing great experience and networking opportunities, all of will these look good on your CV and boost your chances of employment.

 - Follow the job market: Join LinkedIn, follow companies that you’re interested in and go out and meet potential future employers whenever you get the chance - for example at career or company events or conferences.
 Sign up to job websites to receive weekly notifications of job opportunities.

 - Know your skills: Think about how your competencies could apply in the job market and the type of work that would give you the most career satisfaction.

 - Learn Danish!
-Having even a basic knowledge of Danish shows willing and will make a good impression on potential employers.
+Having even a basic knowledge of Danish shows willingness and will make a good impression on potential employers.

-If you want to get extra guidance on where to find student jobs and how to apply for them, reach out to your university’s career counselling service.
+If you want to get extra guidance on where to find student jobs and how to apply for them, reach out to your university’s career counseling service.

 The Danish student support scheme (SU) – Do you qualify?

 As a rule, foreign students enrolled in Danish courses of study are not eligible for educational support.
 Exceptions are made on the basis of specific conditions for refugees and relatives of refugees and for other foreign citizens provided - among other stipulations - that they have been living and working in Denmark long enough.

 As far as EU rules and regulations make it possible, EU citizens can gain support from the Danish system.